chixor/family-foodie/README.md

 npm install
 ```

 You can run the frontend react via `npm start` but it'll receive 403 Permission Denied errors from the Django API for various reasons.
-Django is protected with Basic Auth and csrftoken, so expects to receive these cookies back after it's set them.
+Django is protected with Basic Auth and csrftoken.
 If you're really keen you can disable Basic Auth by emptying the `return_403` decorator in `api/menus/views.py` and disable csrftoken in `settings.py`.

 Build the frontend to make it available to the backend to serve: